Reinforcing power dynamics

 De-authoring

 Though Ladi Kwali’s pot is attributed to her in the Tate display and on the British Museum website, her name is not mentioned in the BM exhibition space.
-This de-authoring, unnaming, makes it difficult to make connections between her work and that of other artists, including the ceramicist Magdalene Odundo who she trained to hand coil.
+This de-authoring, un-naming, makes it difficult to make connections between her work and that of other artists in the display, including the ceramicist Magdalene Odundo who she trained to hand coil.

 When drawing the pots, I was gifted the opportunity to see them in the round and get close to the sgraffito.
-It would be fantastic to see these pots and other modernist ceramics permanently on display in art museums.
+It would be fantastic to see them, and other modernist ceramics, permanently on display in art museums.

 Ladi Kwali MBE, pot c.1960.
 Drawing: Catherine Hahn 2021.